ksmmsk/HT2_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

 ## Setup
 1. Clone this repository
 2. Navigate to the main project folder
-3. Install newman with `npm install -g newman`
+3. Install dependencies with `npm install`

 ## Running test suite
 1. Open the main project folder in terminal